robwco/workshop-marketing/class.md

 ---
 layout: default
-title: Designing the Experience of Working with You Masterclass
+title: Get Paid!
+Masterclass on Designing the Experience of Working with You
 permalink: /class/
 ---